microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

     Bar b;
 };
 Eg7 e7 : register(t0)
-// DefaultError warning: "UDT resource 'Eg7' does not contain an applicable resource type for register type 't'"
+// DefaultError warning: "No resource contained in struct 'Eg7' can be bound to register type 't'"

 ```

-Finally, if the candidate type is not a valid resource type or not a UDT, the
+Finally, if the candidate type is not a valid resource type and not a UDT, the
 final case will be entered.
 Types that are or contain a resource are known as
 "intangible".
 In this case, we are dealing with types that cannot be intangible.
 Types that can be immediately determined to not be intangible (that is, types that